I often describe the stock market as a battlefield … And the evening star candlestick pattern is all about battle.

 The Bottom Line

-The evening star candlestick pattern signals a reversal from a bullish to a bearish trend.
-Traders identify this pattern and use it to determine exit positions on long trades and entry positions on short trades.
+The evening star pattern signals a trend reversal from a bullish to a bearish.
+Traders who spot this pattern may use it to determine when it’s time to exit long positions or enter short trades.
 Study up!

-Are you a trader?
+I want to hear from you!
 Do you use the evening star candlestick pattern when you trade?
 Comment below and let me know how it works for you.
-New to trading?
-Comment below and let’s get you going in the right direction!